Corona statement by the consortium.

 The current situation caused by the corona pandemic forces us to think differently about international mobility.
 The meaning of mobility has to reinvent itself within the new normal, acknowledging digital work, quickly changing country codes, quarantine rules and the temporary closing of borders, regions or specific areas.
 The current regulations have a huge impact on cultural life as we know it, and specifically on cultural practitioners.
 Safety must prevail, of course.
 However, the cultural sector has been hit hard in its core business with hundreds of thousands of artists and cultural professionals having lost income from one day to another.
 Even in times of crisis it should be possible for people to perform their job.
 For some, this job includes travel.
 For many in the cultural sector, mobility is more necessary than ever, but also more challenging than ever.
 Therefore, the consortium that manages i-Portunus decided to continue to offer international mobility, where and when possible.
 We believe that providing financial support to artists and cultural professionals, via a mobility scheme where they can apply directly based on their needs, will help them to continue to work.

 Introduction to i-Portunus 2020.

-i-Portunus was a short-term pilot project, selected and funded by the Creative Europe programme of the European Union, to trial a mobility scheme in 41 countries directly targeting individual artists and culture professionals (A&CP) active in the Performing or Visual Arts. i-Portunus was managed by a Consortium headed by Goethe-Institut with Institut français, Izolyatsia and Nida Art Colony of Vilnius Academy of Arts.
+i-Portunus is a short-term pilot project selected and funded by the Creative Europe programme of the European Union, to trial a mobility scheme for artists and culture professionals.
+This second phase (2020-21) is managed by a consortium headed by the Goethe-Institut with Institut français and Izolyatsia.

 The UK participates in i-Portunus as long as it participates in the Creative Europe Programme.